ssorj/skupper-cli-spec/README.md

 render the YAML resource, submit it to the platform, and wait for the desired result.

-The `create` and `set` operations in particular are meant to provide a convenient and CLI-conventional interface.
+The `create` and `set` operations in particular are meant to provide a convenient and CLI-conventional interface, as an alternative to writing YAML by hand.

 In general, the operations block until the user's desired outcome is achieved.
 If the user wants something asynchronous, they can use